DmitryYusupov/test-separation-with-gradle/README.md

 # Tests separation with gradle
-It shows you how to create simple gradle project which contains both unit and integrationTest.
+It shows you how to create simple gradle project which contains both unit and integration tests in separate folders.

 Project's gradle file provide tasks to run unit and integration test separately
 ### Run both test ###